bsvalverde/bleu-take-home-challenge/apps/contracts/README.md

 # Bleu NFT Staking Contract

 This directory contains the smart contract implementation for the Bleu NFT staking challenge.
 The contract allows users to mint NFTs and stake/unstake them.
+Attestations are granted when 5 different NFTs are staked by the same user.

 ## Key Features